SWOT analysis: Examples and templates

 4.

-Identify the strengths that contribute to achieving your objectives.
+Identify the strengths that help you achieve your objectives.
 These are internal characteristics that give you an advantage.
 Some examples could be a strong brand reputation, an innovative culture, or an experienced management team.

 Weaknesses